-This is the summary of the talk by Daniel Stenberg presented at Git Commit Show 2019.
+This is the transcript of the talk by Daniel Stenberg presented at Git Commit Show 2019.

 About the speaker

 Daniel has been programming & contributing to open-source since 1985.
 Daniel is the creator of popular open-source project